The homeless have been accompanying tourists for five years.

 How many homeless people have you ever employed as guides?

-As of now, twenty-one have joined the project in the guided tour.
+As of now, twenty-one has joined the project in the guided tour.
 Of course, there are many more people who are in contact with us.
 We have nine guides in Prague.

 What kind of cash rewards do they get?